Ninja Turtles: The Next Mutation

 Ninja Turtles: The Next Mutation is an American television series produced by Saban Entertainment.
-It is the first and only live-action television series in the Teenage Mutant Ninja Turtles franchise.
+It is the only live-action television series in the Teenage Mutant Ninja Turtles franchise.
 It ran on the Fox Kids network from 1997 to 1998.
+The series revolves around older Turtles and a fifth turtle, Venus De Milo, who helps them defeat Shredder.
+Afterwards, the Ninja Turtles battle new enemies such as Dragon Lord.

 Plot

-In their battle against the Foot Clan, the Teenage Mutant Ninja Turtles meet a new ally named Venus de Milo.
+Set several years after the events of Teenage Mutant Ninja Turtles III, the Turtles are now 18 and are in their battle against the Foot Clan, they meet an ally, Venus de Milo.
 With her unique skills and tactical abilities, she helps the Turtles defeat Shredder and disband the Foot Clan.
 Later on, when the Rank led by Dragon Lord escapes from their enchanted mirror with a plan to take over the Earth, Venus stands by the Turtles, aiding them with her expertise to stop the Rank's malevolent plot and preserve the balance of their world.
 Through their journey together, Venus becomes an integral part of the Turtles' family, embodying the heroic spirit of unity and determination.